Canvey Island: Cockney diaspora

-Characteristics
+Statistics

-At the 2001 UK census, the population of Canvey was 37,479 of which 87.9% of people were living within the five wards of the eastern area of the island at a population density of 38 persons per hectare, while the population density within the west ward – covering a larger area of the island – was 4.6 persons per hectare.
+At the 2001 United Kingdom census, the population of Canvey was 37,479 of which 87.9% of people were living within the five wards of the eastern area of the island at a population density of 38 persons per hectare, while the population density within the west ward – covering a larger area of the island – was 4.6 persons per hectare.

 There were 15,312 dwellings on Canvey of which 98.7% were households.
 42.4% were occupied by married couples, 13.9% of households contained three or more adults and no children, 26% were one person households and 8.1% were occupied by co-habiting couples.
 Canvey had a higher proportion at 35.2% of households owning their properties outright compared with the average of 29.2% for England, but had a lower proportion when compared to the average for Castle Point at 39.9%.

 There was a higher proportion of female residents than male by 0.03%.
 The median age of the population was 40 years, and 23% were under 18, while 15% of residents were over 65.

 The island has a high proportion of white people compared to national figures; the ethnicity recorded was 98.2% white compared with 91% for England.
 0.6% of the population of Canvey were of a mixed ethnic group, while 0.6% were Asian, 0.2% Black and 0.2% Chinese.

 4.2% of the population were foreign born, with 1.7% of residents born in another constituent country of the UK.
 2.5% of the population were born outside the UK; and 1.2% of residents born outside Europe.

 Religion was recorded as 74% Christian, 0.2% Muslim, 0.1% Jewish, 0.1% Hindu, while 16% of islanders had no religion.

 The proportion of unemployed persons on Canvey was lower at 2.2% than for Castle Point at 2.4%, and England at 3.3%.